Poverty, wealth and ecology

 Little boy in Guiyu, China.
 Electronic waste is routinely exported by developed countries to developing ones, where recycling is often done by hand in scrap yards, without adequate protection for workers and the environment.

-Poverty, wealth and ecology: impact of economic globalization
+Impact of economic globalization

 Through economic globalization, the structures of trade and finance are increasingly widening the gap between the rich and the poor, posing threats to global peace and to the earth.

 At the 2006 WCC assembly in Porto Alegre, it was evident that there are divergent ways of analyzing and acting on this reality; there is hope that the WCC may be able to develop a new paradigm that draws different positions on this question together.

 This project encourages churches to explore and advocate for alternatives to economic globalization.
 It is an attempt to bring churches and ecumenical partners from North, South, East and West together to reflect and act together on finding new and creative ways to use global wealth to eradicate poverty.
 It encourages them to create new synergies between different standpoints on poverty, wealth, and ecology.